Tag: Drexel University

 Yet Wawa has not expanded in all areas.

 The company recently closed several stores in Center City, citing “safety and security concerns” in some cases.
-Last month, it closed its Drexel University location after its test of a digital-order-only format was not successful.
+In January, it closed its Drexel University location after its test of a digital-order-only format was not successful.

 In the Philly suburbs, smaller-format Wawas have also shuttered, often in communities that already have multiple larger Wawas.